-San Antonio, TX - The Edwards Aquifer Authority (EAA) has lifted Stage 4 Critical Period Management permit reduction requirements and announced a return to Stage 3 reductions for Edwards groundwater permit holders in the San Antonio Pool of the EAA's jurisdiction (Atascosa, Bexar, Caldwell, Comal, Guadalupe, Hays, and Medina counties) effective June 21 based on slightly improved aquifer conditions.
-The EAA officially confirmed on Friday, June 21, 2024, that the ten-day rolling average for springs discharge at the Comals Springs was 101 cubic feet per second (cfs), the ten-day average at the J-17 index well was 633 feet above mean sea level (ft msl), and the San Marcos Springs is above all stage thresholds with a ten-day rolling average of 112 cfs.
+San Antonio, TX - The Edwards Aquifer Authority (EAA) has lifted Stage 4 Critical Period Management permit reduction requirements and announced a return to Stage 3 reductions for Edwards groundwater permit holders in the San Antonio Pool of the EAA's jurisdiction (Atascosa, Bexar, Caldwell, Comal, Guadalupe, Hays, and Medina counties) based on slightly improved aquifer conditions.
+Today, the Comal Springs ten-day rolling average is 103 cubic feet per second (cfs), which triggered the reduction in the EAA Critical Period Management Plan (CPM) to Stage 3.
+Additionally, the ten-day average at the J-17 index well was 631.8 feet above mean sea level (ft msl), which is within the Stage 3 threshold.
+Lastly, the San Marcos Springs is above all stages at 110 cubic feet per second (cfs).

-As shown in Figure 1, EAA Critical Period Management Plan (CPM) Stage 3 for the San Antonio Pool reduces the annual authorized withdrawal amounts available to affected Edwards groundwater permit holders by 35 percent.
+As shown in Figure 1, EAA CPM Stage 3 for the San Antonio Pool reduces the annual authorized withdrawal amounts available to affected Edwards groundwater permit holders by 35 percent.
 These reductions apply to all Edwards Aquifer groundwater permit holders authorized to pump more than three acre-feet annually.
 This includes industrial and agricultural users, as well as, water utilities authorized to pump water from the Edwards Aquifer for delivery to its respective customers.
 All affected permit holders must also report their pumping totals to the EAA on a monthly basis.